rahultoppur/CUDA/module_1_C/part1/README.md

 ## Linked List
 Your task is to create a Linked List populated with the stocks from `portfolio.txt`.

-Recall that a Linked List takes the following structure:
+Recall that a Linked List has the following structure:

 ```c
 typedef struct node {